 “The command words,” Hopefinder said, looking at Blushweaver, “are ‘A candle by which to see.’”

 It was the title of a famous poem--even Lightsong knew it.
 Blushweaver smiled.
-By speaking those words beside any of Hopefinder’s ten thousand Lifeless who waited in the barracks at the base of the plateau, she could override and take complete control of them.
+By speaking those words beside any of Hopefinder’s ten thousand Lifeless who waited in the barracks at the base of the plateau, she could override their current orders and take complete control of them.

 “And now, I withdraw,” Hopefinder said, standing.
 “There is a vote this evening at the court.
 You will attend, Blushweaver, and you will cast your vote in favor of the reformist arguments.”